Life at FAU

 The best ways to get around in Erlangen are by foot or – even more popular – by bike.
 Erlangen has, as a known eco-town, a well developed bike track network.

 You can optionally use public transportation that brings you quickly to all destinations in the greater metropolitan area of Erlangen, Fürth and Nuremberg.
-The airport at Nuremberg is close to Erlangen city limits and provides a link to German hub airports and other european destinations.
+The airport at Nuremberg is close to Erlangen city limits and provides a link to German hub airports and other European destinations.

 Erlangen is located in the middle of a culturally and geographically highly appealing and diversified region.

-Nuremberg, which is located 20 kilometers south of Erlangen, does not only have a very charming medieval centre in which one can combine sightseeing and shopping but it is a stronghold especially for historically interested people.
+Nuremberg, which is located 20 kilometres south of Erlangen, does not only have a very charming medieval centre in which one can combine sightseeing and shopping but it is a stronghold especially for historically interested people.
 The medieval heritage of Nuremberg has been preserved in large parts in the old town and becomes particularly manifest in the fortress and the city wall.
-Visitors who would like to get informed about the more recent and darker past of Nuremberg can do so in the Dokumentationszentrum (Documentation Center) east of the city center.
+Visitors who would like to get informed about the more recent and darker past of Nuremberg can do so in the Dokumentationszentrum (Documentation Center) east of the city centre.

 Not far from the Documentation Center is Nuremberg’s Zoological Garden which is always a popular destination.
-It enjoyed increased public interest in December 2007 when the polar bear “Flocke” was born.

 The city of Nuremberg also provides short introduction videos of this colourful city.

-Barely younger than its neighbor town is Fürth.
+Barely younger than its neighbour town is Fürth.
 The town achieved historical fame as destination of Germany’s first railway track (Nuremberg to Fürth) as well as being the birthplace of former US foreign minister and Nobel Peace Prize laureate Henry Kissinger.

 Bavaria / Germany

 Erlangen belongs with altogether 23 administrative districts and eleven self-administrating towns to the Nuremberg Metropolitan Region.
 In its diversity, it is a unique and strong region in different fields as e.g. research, business, and tourism.
-The Nuremberm Metropolitan Region is proud to see excellence in many different fields.
-The video “Platz für Meister in der Metropolregion Nürnberg” gives insights into the world of sports, i.e. of basketball.
+The Nuremberg Metropolitan Region is proud to see excellence in many different fields.
+The video “Platz für Meister in der Metropolregion Nürnberg” on youtube gives insights into the world of sports, i.e. of basketball.

-Bamberg, the “Franconian Rome”, is located 40 kilometers north of Erlangen.
+Bamberg, the “Franconian Rome”, is located 40 kilometres north of Erlangen.
 A visit to this university town which has been awarded the title World Heritage Site by UNESCO is always worthwhile to see its beautiful architectural monuments.